Tree management and preservation orders

 The council is responsible for the efficient management and maintenance of trees within the area.
 Trees that grow in council-owned property or on public open spaces are also protected as they are considered to be council property.
 Anyone who wilfully damages these can be prosecuted.

-The council has its own professional tree officers who regularly inspect trees to ensure that they are safe, in good condition and to pinpoint any work requirements.
+We have professional tree officers who regularly inspect trees to ensure that they are safe, in good condition and to pinpoint any work requirements.

 Specialist tree contractors are employed to carry out all appropriate tree maintenance to trees owned by the council.